Thermodynamics and phase transition of rotating regular-de Sitter black holes: Rotating regular black holes

-It turns out that for a given value of the parameter $a$, there exists an extremal value $g_E$ for which Eq.~(\ref{horizon}) admits double root corresponding to the extremal black holes, while for $g<g_E$, the equation (\ref{horizon}) can admit two possible roots ($r_\pm$) corresponding to inner ($r_-$) and outer ($r_+$) horizon.
-Thus considering specific values of the parameters $g$ and $a$ the $\Delta=0$ has two different cases $(i)$ the behavior similar to the Kerr black holes with two horizons and $(ii)$ two equal horizons corresponding to the extremal horizons.
+It turns out that for a given value of the parameter $a$, there exists an extremal value $g_E$ for which Eq.~(\ref{horizon}) admits double root corresponding to the extremal black holes, while for $g<g_E$, the equation (\ref{horizon}) can admit two possible roots ($r_\pm$) corresponding to inner (Cauchy) ($r_-$) and outer (Event) ($r_+$) horizons \cite{Amir:2015pja}.